 Senior Graphic Design Major

-The mission of the MSSU Dual Credit/Dual Enrollment Program, in collaboration with area high schools, is to provide geographically feasible and affordable access to quality university-level undergraduate education to high-performing high school students in order to enrich the high school educational experience as well as foster a smooth transition from high school to a four-year university.
+The mission of the MSSU Dual Credit/Dual Enrollment Program, in collaboration with area high schools, is to provide geographically feasible and affordable access to quality university-level undergraduate education to high school students in order to enrich the high school educational experience as well as foster a smooth transition from high school to a four-year university.

 This site is designed to highlight information about dual credit and dual enrollment opportunities available at MSSU.
 All policies and procedures for this program can be found within the Dual Credit/Dual Enrollment Handbook, or by contacting the Office of Academic Outreach.